ssk12o/sop-site/regulamin-sop1-en.md

 # Purpose of course

-The first goal of the *Operating Systems I* course is to familiarize students with basics of operating system operation and design.
+The first goal of the *Operating Systems 1* course is to familiarize students with basics of operating system operation and design.
 The second goal is to develop student skills in correct application of system functions to design and implementation of simple multiprocess/multi-thread applications which communicate using standard input/output channels and files.

 # Conducting classes